FindMySchool LogoFindMySchool

 Academic intensity may not suit all learners.
 The curriculum moves quickly and assumes motivation.
 Students who thrive with external pressure and structured challenge flourish here.
 Those who need more time or prefer a gentler pace may find the expectations demanding.

 Wirral Grammar School for Girls delivers an Outstanding education in every measurable sense.
 Exceptional GCSE and A-level results combine with genuine pastoral care to create a school where bright girls become accomplished young women.
-The sixth form's top-ranking position in Wirral speaks to the quality of post-16 provision.
-Around 80% of leavers progress to university, including Oxbridge and other selective institutions, while the growing apprenticeship pathway offers excellent alternatives.
+Current data places the school 1st in Wirral for both secondary and sixth-form outcomes.
+Families weighing university, Oxbridge and apprenticeship pathways should read the school's latest destinations information alongside these academic results.

 Best suited to academically able girls who will pass the 11-plus and thrive in a selective, girls-only environment.
 Families living within reasonable distance of Bebington who value strong results, extensive extracurricular opportunities, and a school that has been Outstanding since its 2022 inspection should consider this their top choice.
 The main challenge is securing a place; those who succeed gain access to one of the finest state schools in the North West.

 Wirral Grammar School for Girls is rated Outstanding by Ofsted across all categories, a judgement confirmed in December 2022.
-The school ranks in the top 8% of all schools in England for GCSE outcomes and 1st in Wirral for A-level results.
+Current data places the school in the top 9% of schools in England for GCSE academic outcomes and 1st in Wirral for both secondary and sixth-form outcomes.
 With a Progress 8 score of +0.38, students here make significantly more progress than similar students elsewhere.
-Around 80% of sixth form leavers progress to university, including Oxford and Cambridge.

 For Year 7 entry, register for the 11-plus test between 1 May and 31 May of Year 5 via the Wirral Council website.
 Your child will sit the test in September of Year 6 and receive results by late October.
 Submit your secondary school preference form by 31 October through your home local authority, naming Wirral Grammar School for Girls.
 For sixth form entry, apply directly through the school website.